 - Calcium.
 Dairy products like milk, cheese and yogurt are high in calcium, which keep your teeth strong and helps rebuild tooth enamel.
 If you don’t do dairy, other sources of calcium include salmon, almonds and dark leafy vegetables.

 - Phosphorous.
-Phosphorous is a mineral that’s important for oral health.
+Phosphorous is a mineral that’s important for dental health.
 Like calcium, you’ll find it in a lot of dairy products.
 Other foods that are high in phosphorus include poultry, eggs, fish, nuts and beans.

 - Vitamin C. Vitamin C is great for all-around health, specifically the health of your gums.
-It helps prevent oral health problems like gingivitis which is a relatively common problem many people struggle with causing gum sensitivity.
+It helps prevent health problems like gingivitis, which is a relatively common problem many people struggle with causing gum sensitivity.
 You probably know that citrus fruits like oranges, lemons and grapefruits are high in Vitamin C, but they’re also acidic, which can be bad for your teeth.
 You may want to get your Vitamin C from other sources like broccoli, potatoes or spinach.